MappingDragon/valerian-portfolio/docs/work_samples/bigfishgames.md

 ## Additional Work Samples

-For approved work samples from Big Fish Games, please click any of the links below:
+For some of my work samples from Big Fish Games, please click any of the links below.
+You may also visit [Big Fish Games](https://docs.bigfishgames.com/) for full articles.

 - [Add OneLink to Associated Domains](../../static/samples/BFG/BFG_WorkSample_01.png)
 - [Add the policy listener to your game](../../static/samples/BFG/BFG_WorkSample_02.png)